TripleSevenPlusThree/ob-note/note/技能总结/Excel.md

 - Data analysis process phases
 	1. Ask
 		1. define the problem to be solved
+			- look at the current state and identify how it's different from the ideal state. obstacle or wrong
 		2. make sure we fully understand stakeholder expectations.
+			- determine who the stakeholders are.
-	2. Prepare
+	1. Prepare
-	3. Process
+	2. Process
-	4. Analyze
+	3. Analyze
-	5. Share
+	4. Share
-	6. Act
+	5. Act

 - Life cycle of data
 	1. Plan